 Occasionally this blog will highlight different posts from the SEI blogosphere.
 Today's post is from the SATURN Network blog by Nanette Brown, a visiting scientist in the SEI's Research, Technology, and System Solutions program.
-This post explores Categories of Waste in Lean Principles and Architecture, and takes an in-depth look at three of the eight categories of waste (defects, overproduction, and extra complexity) from the perspective of software development in general and software architecture in particular.
+This post, the second in a series on lean principles and architecture, takes an in-depth look at the waste of waiting and how it is an important aspect of the economics of architecture decision making.

 Background: The U.S. Air Force has sponsored a number of SEI Independent Technical Assessments (ITAs) on acquisition programs that operated between 2006 and 2009.
 The programs focused on the development of IT systems, communications, command and control, avionics, and electronic warfare systems.
 This blog post is the second in a series that identifies four themes across acquisition programs that the SEI identified as a result of our ITA work.
 Other themes explored in the series include misaligned incentives, the evolution of science projects, and common infrastructure and joint programs.
 This post explores a related second theme, the need to sell the program, which describes a situation in which people involved with acquisition programs have strong incentives to "sell" those programs to their management, sponsors, and other stakeholders so that they can obtain funding, get them off the ground, and keep them sold.